Algae

 Planktonic Algae: Planktonic algae are microscopic plants, usually suspended in the upper few feet of the water.
 It appears as a “pea green soup” or brownish in color.

-Chara: Chara has a leaf-like structure around a hollow stem.
-Dense growth is attached, but does not root to the bottom.
-Mineral deposits on the weed surface can give it a gritty texture.
-Has a strong musky odor when crushed.
+Chara features a leaf-like structure around a hollow stem and grows densely while remaining unattached to the bottom.
+Mineral deposits on its surface can give it a gritty texture, and it emits a strong musky odor when crushed